KTRosenberg/Text-Analyzer-and-Step-through-Viewer/README.md

 Text Analyzer (word counts, separation of instances of words, others) and Text Viewer ver 2.2

+ver 2.3, testing reading a line at a time

 main change: stores text as strings for each line (this is an experiment and needs testing to see whether it is an improvement over storing new-line positions)